16 Film Photos of Snow Camping & Mountaineering on Mont Blanc

 A weekend expedition to bag one of Europe's highest peaks, captured on 35mm film

 It was early August when my buddy Jan, who got me into mountaineering and climbing in the first place, pitched the idea of a Switzerland mountaineering trip.
 The plan was to summit Schreckhorn.
-He explained it would involve glacier camping and wonderful exposed ridge traverses.
+He explained it would involve glacier camping and wonderfully exposed ridge traverses.
 Obviously, it was a no brainer.
+I was in.

 The other two had taken only bivouac essentials with them, leaving me to carry all the leftover equipment.
 As such, my backpack had become even heavier.
 I stumbled into the rifugio and ordered some tea and apple cake.
-Italian mountain huts really are the best—Italian food tastes just as good at high altitude!
+Italian mountain huts really are the best—Italian food tastes event better at high altitude.

 The real project was to get back down to the valley with the enormous backpack, since the loads of weekend sightseers coming up the mountain weren't very keen on moving out of the way.
 And then the final shock—it was peak summer by the time I reached the bottom cable car station, and I was still in my winter clothes.
 I practically ripped them off, threw them into the trunk and headed towards the town to explore.

 The next couple were spent camping in Val Veny, hiking the valleys that surround Courmayeur and the Mont Blanc massif, eating the filling Aostan food (a wonderful fusion of French and Italian cuisines) and waiting for my friends to finish their difficult traverse.
 I picked the two up a couple of days later–they were completely exhausted, but very happy with their great achievement.
 After stopping at a gas station to gorge on rest stop sandwiches we drove home through the night, fueled by Martha's new record and memories of the recent adventures.